The Mergers & Acquisitions Litigation Review: Japan

 vi Insurance and indemnification

 In Japan, unlike Delaware and some other states in the US, a company cannot include an exculpation clause in its articles of incorporation eliminating the personal liability of directors and officers for monetary damages for certain types of breaches of fiduciary duty (e.g., duty of care).
 Although Japanese law provides for some limitations on the amount of liability that directors will owe to the corporation, such limitations are not available for directors concurrently serving as officers and do not cover direct claims by shareholders.21 Prior to a recently published amendment to the Companies Act (explained below), Japanese law has been unclear on the requirements and procedures for a company to indemnify, or advance the legal fees of, its directors in shareholder litigation.
-As a result, D&O insurance plays a significant role in shareholder litigation against directors and officers of Japanese corporations.
+As a result, directors' and officers' (D&O) insurance plays a significant role in shareholder litigation against directors and officers of Japanese corporations.

 There are generally no special issues with respect to settling M&A litigation.
-In a derivative action, however, the company is prohibited in principle from entering into a settlement with plaintiff shareholders without involvement of a court unless the settlement is unanimously approved by all shareholders.22 If a settlement is made after the filing of a derivative lawsuit and with involvement of the court, the settlement will be binding on the company and other shareholders as long as the company affirms such settlement upon execution.23
+In a derivative action, however, the company is prohibited in principle from entering into a settlement with plaintiff shareholders without involvement of a court unless the settlement is unanimously approved by all shareholders.22 If a settlement is made after the filing of a derivative lawsuit and with the involvement of the court, the settlement will be binding on the company and other shareholders as long as the company affirms such settlement upon execution.23

 viii Other issues